datanav/docs/best-practice.rst

 Definition
 ==========

-A global dataset is a collection or combination of data of the same type or concept from different sources.
-In other words, a global dataset combines data from sources with logically linked data to provide one common place to retrieve this data from when needed.
+A global dataset is a collection of data pertaining to a same concept from different sources.
+In other words, a global dataset combines data from sources semantically linked to provide one single authoritative fresh data location to access when needed.
 This will reduce the total number of pipes needed compared to a system where you get data from the original sources each time.

+Global datasets can be populated:

+- simply add datasets to a global dataset without merging,
-A global dataset is generated by merging data from various sources.
-The data merge can be performed by simply merging datasets together, or by selecting which properties to merge through transformations.
-More information on implementing such transformations can be obtained `here <https://docs.sesam.io/getting-started.html#merge>`__ It is also possible to simply add datasets to a global dataset without merging.
+- merging data from various sources without modifications,
+- selectively merge data, by selecting which properties to merge through transformations.
+More information on implementing such transformations can be obtained `here <https://docs.sesam.io/getting-started.html#merge>`__

-It  is important to remember that a global dataset requires knowledge or understanding of the basic data from the different sources.
-Only by locating the logically linked data is it possible to effectively structure it into global datasets.
+It is important to remember that a global dataset requires either business knowledge or a sound understanding of the data from the different sources.
+Global datasets will work to their fullest potential if they include all of the semantically linked data elements relating to the subject matter.

 Example:

 There are three sources containing person data as shown below.
 If any target system wants data about this person, it would have to go through each of the root datasets every time.
 However, through the creation of a **global-person** dataset, information can be easily fetched from one single location.
 ::

   HR system